denis-stepanov/advent-db/README.md

 ### Step 2: Single Out a Jingle of Interest

 Load the recording into Audacity: `File` > `Open...`.
 Seek through the track to locate the ad jingle; use zoom if needed.
 Select the desired interval by clicking in the track area on the jingle start and dragging mouse to the jingle end.
-It is recommended that your jingle record is between 2 and 5 seconds long (below 2 it might not be detected reliably; above 5 it would be detected with certainty, so no need to waste computer resources).
+Whenever possible, keep your jingle record at least three seconds long (two seconds is acceptable; below that it might not be detected reliably).
 If a jingle is surrounded with silent periods, you can include short parts of those before and after in order to improve detection.
 Take a note of jingle position (before or after the ads).

 ![Selecting a jingle in Audacity](https://user-images.githubusercontent.com/22733222/184440958-9c4f2b8a-0f34-4633-8c2a-840dbe57ff9f.png)